intrepidbird/intrepidbird/README.md

 Organization: [The IntrepidBird Organization](https://github.com/intrepidbird-org)

+Disclaimer: I frequently use images from Poh Shen Loh, AoPS, MAA, Google, and other sources.
+If you are part of one of these corporations, please send me a email regarding the matter.
+I will answer immediately.

 <!---
 realrealAlexS/realrealAlexS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.